julian-ao/password-manager/readme.md

 ### Installing the application

-You need on Windows to use JPackage: [WiX Toolset 3.0](https://wixtoolset.org/docs/wix3/).
+If you use Windows you need to use JPackage: [WiX Toolset 3.0](https://wixtoolset.org/docs/wix3/).
 If you are on Linux or Mac it should work fine without.

 Go to the directory `passwordManager/ui`.
 Then write in terminal: `mvn compile javafx:jlink jpackage:jpackage`.
 After the command has completed, the executable to the application will be found in `passwordManager/ui/target/dist`.

 Note the application will still only work if spring-boot is running.

 ## Structure

 Folder structure:

-- The **main readme.md-file** where the application is explained is located: /passwordManager/
+- The main readme.md-file where the application is explained is located in [/passwordManager/](./passwordManager/readme.md)
+- The documentation is located in [/docs/](./docs/)
+- The workflow documentation is located in [/docs/workflow](./docs/workflow.md)
-- The **documentation** is located in /docs/
+- The architecture documentation is located in [/docs/architecture/](./docs/architecture.md)